SideControlJS/README_Generator/README.md

 * [Questions](#questions)

 ## Installation
-You will need node.js, npm, and inquirer to run the app.
+You will need node.js, npm, and use inquirer.

 ## Usage
-In your terminal you'll run "node index.js" to start the app, and answer the prompts.
+In your terminal, run 'node index.js' to start then app.
+Then, answer the prompts.

 ## License
 This project is covered under the MIT license.

 ## Contributing
-Send me a message!
+Please feel free to send me a messsage!
+You will need to clone the repo, make changes, then submit a PR.

 ## Questions
 For additional information, you can visit my ![GitHub profile](https://github.com/SideControlJS)